 Mediation, Arbitration, and Litigation in a Contested Divorce

 Litigation involves filing a case, going to court, and participating in mediation and/or arbitration.
-These alternative dispute resolutions, which are typically required in contested cases, offer parties an opportunity to discuss temporary protective orders, alleged abuse, alcohol and drug addition, and property division in a controlled setting.
+These alternative dispute resolutions, which are typically required in contested cases, offer parties an opportunity to discuss temporary protective orders, alleged abuse, alcohol and drug addiction, and property division in a controlled setting.
 However, someone can go to mediation, settle all their issues, and never have to enter litigation.

-Role of the an Attorney
+Role of the Attorney

 A divorce can be either contested or uncontested.
 Contested means that there are issues the parties cannot agree on.
 The role of an attorney would be to represent one party during litigation and assist them in resolving the matter outside of court.